 Why I Chose to Island Hop: The Benefits of Terra Firma

 When going to the Galapagos Islands, a large archipelago of 19 islands, why would I not logically cruise aboard a small ship?
 Well, for some people with a preference for stability, being on a ship for a week does not sound that appealing.
 Then there’s the person who just doesn’t want to be confined to a ship for a week.
 When you are on a ship, you get to go on shore excursions each day, but every morning, evening and night (and at lunch) you’re on the boat.
-Every moment on a land-based trip is a shore excursion, except of course when you are kayaking, snorkeling, scuba diving, stand-up paddleboarding, surfing or flying over the islands.
+Every moment on a Galapagos land based tour is a shore excursion, except of course when you are kayaking, snorkeling, scuba diving, stand-up paddleboarding, surfing or flying over the islands.

 There is no doubt that staying on land gives you much more freedom and flexibility to enjoy the islands during any downtime.